dev0x10/hapi-template/README.md

 ### /plugins
 You can put your own [HapiJS plugin](http://hapijs.com/tutorials/plugins) or 3rd party plugins and require it in **index.js**

+### /proxy
+Simple example of creating proxy on HapiJS

 ### /templates
 Put your template files inside here.
 There is template modules inside it that can help you to create new module quickly by copy the template module folder into **/modules** and rename it as needed.